 B. Post-Construction (or Post-Treat) Termite Treatment

 You may apply the termiticides on the wood or soil after the construction process is complete.
-The soil treatment insetcicides can come in the forms of baits or liquids.
+The soil treatment insecticides can come in the form of baits or liquids.

 1. Wall Foundations or Pipes